s7Thiago/flutter-shop-app/README.md

 # Flutter Shop App Sample

-A Flutter app developed to train the implementation of features described on Features section
+A Flutter app developed to train the implementation of features described on Features section.
+The app is using backend as a service provided by Firebase.

 ## Project Status